-The brine shown on this page was made from a recipe I made up on the fly.
-I don't remember all the ingredients I used in it other than salt, some molasses for sweetness and flavor, black and red peppers, and garlic and onion powder.
+The brine shown on this page was made from a recipe that included salt, molasses for sweetness and flavor, black pepper, red chili pepper flakes, garlic powder and onion powder.

 In addition to releasing flavors, simmering breaks the salt down to the smallest possible particles, which makes the brine much more effective at modifying the flesh of the chicken.
 The smaller particles can be absorbed into the chicken much easier and deeper.

 With this method only a portion of the water called for is used to simmer the spices and herbs.
 If the recipe calls for 4 quarts of water, simmer the spices in 2 quarts.

 To find the correct amount of water and ice to use, add 2 quarts of water to the brining container and mark the level.
 Remove the water and fill with ice up to that mark, then add water up to the mark.

 If the recipe includes any liquids other than water, like fruit juices, wine or beer, there may not be room for ice.
 In that case, make sure those liquids are well chilled.

 Here's the chicken brine after simmering for 10 minutes on the stove.
 I removed it from the heat to start cooling as I prepared the next step.